eProsima/DDS-Router/docs/rst/examples/forwarding_routes.rst

 .. warning::

-    When there is not a topic forwarding route for a specific participant, the generic forwarding route will be ignored and it will forward messages to every participant.
+    When there is not a topic forwarding route for a specific topic, the generic forwarding route will be completely ignored and the topic forwarding route will be used instead.

 This route is configured so that ``SimpleParticipant_0`` will subscribe to the data published by ``SimpleParticipant_1``.